ZexiXin/CYBR8480_Semester_Project/README.md

 A semester project regarding to healthy care records

 ## Overview
-This project tasks you with developing and expressing an application idea, identifying its requirements, creating a design to address the requirements,  and, finally, to implement and test an app and its associated components.

 Your project will include all of the following main elements: